Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Development and Evaluation

-We adopted a data-driven methodology to develop prompts templates for \tool's two major tasks: rationale component identification and generation.
-Our goal was to determine the most effective prompting strategies to guide the GPT-o4-mini to accomplish both tasks.
-This was achieved using a subset of 13 commits and corresponding ground truth data (\eg annotated artifact sentences).
-Additionally, we evaluated the best strategies, implemented in \tool, compared to baseline prompting approaches on the remaining 50 commits and associated ground truth data to assess the accuracy and correctness of \tool's generated rationale components.
+We adopted a data-driven methodology to develop prompt templates for \tool's two main modules: rationale component identification and generation.
+Our goal was to determine the most effective prompting strategies to guide \OFourMini in accomplishing both tasks.
+To this end, we used a \textit{development set} consisting of a subset of the 63 commits and their corresponding ground-truth data (\ie manually annotated artifact sentences).
+The best-performing prompting strategies were then incorporated into \tool and evaluated against baseline prompting approaches on a held-out \textit{evaluation set} comprising the remaining commits and their associated ground-truth data.
+This evaluation allowed us to assess the accuracy of rationale component identification and the correctness of the rationale summaries generated by \tool.

-We experimented with five prompt templates that implement well-known prompting strategies across \tool’s two tasks: rationale component identification (three templates) and generation (two templates).
+We experimented with five prompt templates that implement well-known prompting strategies across \tools two modules: rationale component identification (three templates) and generation (two templates).
 The strategies include zero-shot, few-shot, and reasoning-based few-shot prompting, all combined with task decomposition prompting~\cite{khot2022arXiv}.

 Importantly, in all experiments of this section, we included both artifacts relevant and irrelevant to the commits.
-This choice reflects real-world deployment of \tool, where the artifact retriever is expected to return both types.
-This design increases the likelihood of capturing code change rationale. \looseness=-1
+This choice reflects real-world deployment of \tool, where the artifact retriever is expected to return both types. \looseness=-1

 With this in mind, we addressed the following research questions (RQs):